 \vspace{0.1in}

-The analogous question with respect to CBE and a particular endowment effect $\Endow$ would be: are there allocations that can be both efficiently computed and paired with bundle prices that form an $\Endow$-endowment CBE.
-It doesn't take long to conclude that this problem is trivial for any endowment effect with non-negative gain functions (simply, allocated all items to the consumer with highest valuation for the grand bundle).
-The interesting problem here would be to compute a nearly-efficient CBE, rather than just any CBE\footnote {This is consistent with the literature on CBE, which has focused on the existence and computation of nearly-efficiency CBEs \cite{dobzinski2015welfare,feldman2014clearing}.}, and can be formulated as follows:
+The analogous question with respect to CBE and a particular endowment effect $\Endow$ would be: Are there allocations that can be both efficiently computed and paired with bundle prices that form an $\Endow$-endowment CBE?
+It doesn't take long to conclude that this problem is trivial for any endowment effect with non-negative gain functions.
+Simply, allocate all items to the highest value consumer for the entire bundle.
+The interesting problem here would be to compute a nearly-efficient CBE, rather than just any CBE\footnote {This is consistent with the literature on CBE, which has focused on the existence and computation of nearly-efficient CBEs \cite{dobzinski2015welfare,feldman2014clearing}.}, and can be formulated as follows:

 \vspace{0.1in}